-The first blockchain to benefit from functioning sharding, Zilliqa’s ground-breaking scalability makes it a powerful and intriguing crypto project.
+The first blockchain to benefit from functioning sharding, Zilliqa’s ground-breaking scalability makes it a powerful and intriguing crypto project to watch out for.

 Where to buy Zilliqa coin

-Read on to find out about Zilliqa and how it works or jump ahead to our step-by-step buyers guide if you’re ready to start investing.
+Read on to find out about Zilliqa and how it works or jump ahead to our step-by-step buyers guide if you’re ready to buy Zilliqa (ZIL).

 What is Zilliqa?

 Billed as a third generation blockchain, Zilliqa was developed with the aim of addressing one of the biggest problems associated with older cryptocurrencies: scalability.

 It does this by using a hybrid consensus protocol that increases throughput with every additional 600 nodes in the network, thus ensuring that the throughput rate scales up as Zilliqa’s network size increases.